Work Experience

 Work Experience provides you with the opportunity to experience working in the real world, test out your possible career choices, or try something new.
 It’s a great for learning and developing workplace skills, understanding how organisations operate as well as helping you to understand your strengths outside of school.
 Many universities and apprenticeship courses expect that you will have completed some form of work related experience and it can be an entry requirement to the more competitive courses.

-As part of our Sixth Form provision is it mandatory that all Year 12 students carry out a work experience placement for one week, which, this academic year, is week commencing 26th June 2023 (TBC).
-If you do not secure a placement you will be expected to attend school as usual.
+If Work Experience / World of Work Days placements are not secured you will be expected to attend school as usual.
 If you do not attend your agreed work experience you will have your absence marked as unauthorised.

 Benefits of Work Experience

-- Find out if it’s for you: You will get a taste of the career, sector of job role you are interested – it is an opportunity to find out if it is for you.
+• Find out if it’s for you: You will get a taste of the career, sector of job role you are interested – it is an opportunity to find out if it is for you.
 Speak to employees and ask them questions.
 This will help you make more informed choices about that career and help you decide on the type of job, apprenticeship or course you want to apply for.

-- Transferable Skills: You will get the opportunity to develop the soft skills that are essential for a successful working life.
+• Transferable Skills: You will get the opportunity to develop the soft skills that are essential for a successful working life.
 Team work, communication, motivation, time management and problem solving are all highly valued by employers.
 It will help you to identify your own skills strengths and those you may need to work on.

-- Networking & Relationships: Make the right impression and the contacts you make may support you in future applications and may contact you with opportunities.
+• Networking & Relationships: Make the right impression and the contacts you make may support you in future applications and may contact you with opportunities.
 Its never too early to start building your LinkedIn professional network.

-- Stand out from the crowd: Competition for entry level jobs and apprenticeships is high, employers value candidates who are pro-active and motivated to do work experience – it shows passion and interest and an employer will know that you are motivated enough to have done your “career homework”.
+• Stand out from the crowd: Competition for entry level jobs and apprenticeships is high, employers value candidates who are pro-active and motivated to do work experience – it shows passion and interest and an employer will know that you are motivated enough to have done your “career homework”.

-- Personal Development: Whilst it may seem daunting entering a workplace, it is the perfect opportunity to build your confidence within a professional environment and help you grow as an individual.
+• Personal Development: Whilst it may seem daunting entering a workplace, it is the perfect opportunity to build your confidence within a professional environment and help you grow as an individual.

-- Great addition to your CV: It will help you demonstrate your motivation, capabilities and commitment to a future potential employer and will support your apprenticeship application or personal statement by highlighting your strengths, transferable skills, drive and enthusiasm.
+• Great addition to your CV: It will help you demonstrate your motivation, capabilities and commitment to a future potential employer and will support your apprenticeship application or personal statement by highlighting your strengths, transferable skills, drive and enthusiasm.

 How to secure a placement

-- Use your current networks of family and friends who may work or have contacts who work in the places you would like to start
+• Use your current networks of family and friends who may work or have contacts who work in the places you would like to start

-- Research companies in the area where you would like to work.
+• Research companies in the area where you would like to work.
 Look around when you are out and about and try the internet.

-- Many companies have specific work experience offers and you may find information on their websites including contact information and to whom you should address your letter of application
+• Many companies have specific work experience offers and you may find information on their websites including contact information and to whom you should address your letter of application

-- Get your letter of application right – a good first approach will go a long way.
+• Get your letter of application right – a good first approach will go a long way.

-- If there are no email contact details on-line use the published telephone numbers for the offices you are interested in and call directly, introduce yourself and ask for the contact details for a work experience application – this will demonstrate your motivation and enthusiasm
+• If there are no email contact details on-line use the published telephone numbers for the offices you are interested in and call directly, introduce yourself and ask for the contact details for a work experience application – this will demonstrate your motivation and enthusiasm

-- They may ask you more about yourself there and then so have your letter handy – it will make a good prompt
+• They may ask you more about yourself there and then so have your letter handy – it will make a good prompt

-- They may give simply give you an email address or a postal address – send your letter accordingly.
+• They may give simply give you an email address or a postal address – send your letter accordingly.

 There are links to good advice for how to approach employers and writing a letter of application for work experience on our Careers Resources page.